Chris-Mark-Wilson/sabotage81/README.md

  up..........K
  down.....M

  Place bomb....L

+  pause/start game .... space

- The objct of the game is to cause absolute mayhem in an enemy munitions dump.
+ The object of the game is to cause absolute mayhem in an enemy munitions dump.
  The only issue is that its patrolled by a guard, who will shoot you on sight... line of sight that is..

  You have a sack full of explosive charges at your disposal, but no weapon, not yet at least... maybe if you manage to takeout the guard with your shenanigans you might be able to get your hands on his...